-Apple trees bought in nurseries will generally start producing a small crop of apples about 3 years after planting.
-Apple varieties grafted onto some dwarf rootstocks may bear fruit in as little as two years after purchase.
+An apple tree from the nursery will generally start producing a small crop of apples about 3 years after planting.
+Apple varieties grafted onto some dwarf rootstocks may bear several fruit in as little as two years after purchase.
 Apple trees with standard-height rootstocks may take longer to grow apples – generally from 3 to 5 years.
-An apple tree grown from a seed will take six or more years to produce fruit!
+An apple tree grown from a seed will take five to twelve years to produce fruit!

 Harvesting Apples from Apple Trees

 Fresh organic apples are abundant in the fall.
 Each apple tree produces fruit only once per year.
 Harvest time in North America is between August and October.
 Apples grown in the Southern hemisphere tend to ripen during February-March.
 Because few apples can be stored for 12 months, apples are generally shipped around the world to ensure year-round availability at the grocery store.

 Apple trees are truly gorgeous throughout the year.
 From the display of blossoms in the spring to the harvest of fruit in the fall, the apple tree is truly a showstopper in the yard.
 And apple trees fruit best when they have some other apple trees of a different type nearby!
 Here are some lovely different types of apples to grow.

 Apples can be harvested off the branch by gently turning each apple upside down so that the bottom is facing up to the sky.
 There is no need to twist or pull on the apple.
 Ripe apples will come off the tree gently when inverted.

 “Grafting is common because it can take five to 12 years until a tree grown from seed is ready to produce fruit – and even then, the chances of the “seedling” tree producing tasty fruit is minimal, due to genetic diversity.”Growing Urban Orchards: How to Care for Fruit Trees in the City and Beyond, by Susan Poizner